kjs452/KennysOpenDSKY/README.md

 | P69  | play Apollo 11 the eagle has landed clip                   |
 | P70  | play short version of Apollo 13 "problem" clip             |

-## Green Plexi-glass Modification
+## Green Acrylic Modification
 This section describes my modification to the Open DSKY.
 I decided I didn't like how fuzzy the LED digits were.
-I decided to use a green plexi-glass window to make the LED region nicer to look at and avoid the fuzzyness and dimness of the original kit.
+I decided to use a green acrylic window to make the LED region nicer to look at and avoid the fuzzyness and dimness of the original kit.

 ![alt text](images/v69.jpg "")

-I bought this product from amazon:
+I bought this product from amazon.com:
 ```
     Transparent Green Acrylic Sheet (12" x 20", 1/16" / 1.5mm)
     (MakerStock Store)
 ```
 Make sure the thickness is 1.5mm.

-I measured the desired size and used a box cutter knife to cut the plastic.
+I measured the desired size and used a utility knife to cut the plastic.
 I used a metal ruler to maintain a straight line.
-After 10 to 12 cuts I broke the plastic along a straight table edge.
-The plastic broke cleanly along the line I had scored with the razor.

 ![alt text](images/gpm1.jpg "")

+After 10 to 12 cuts I broke
+the plastic along a straight edge of a table.
+The plastic broke cleanly along the line I had scored with the knife.
-I then used a utility knife to scrape the size to fit perfectly.
+I then used my utility knife to scrape the edge in order to fine tune the size.

 ![alt text](images/gpm2.jpg "")